caiokinupp/Write-a-Data-Science-Blog-Post/README.md

 ### Project Motivation
 This project (Write a Data Science Blog Post) is part of Udacity Data Scientists Nanodegree Program.

 I used Seattle Airbnb Dataset for this project.
 As part of the Airbnb Inside initiative, the dataset describes the listing activities of homestays in Seattle, WA.
-The orijinal dataset can be found here: https://www.kaggle.com/airbnb/seattle
+The original dataset can be found here: https://www.kaggle.com/airbnb/seattle

 This project focuses on answering following questions: “What are the most common amenities that are available in Seattle Airbnb dataset?”
 "What most attracts the guests for renting a property?"
 “What are the most influential features of the dataset to estimate the price of a listing?”